DataBiosphere/terra-landing-zone-service/DESIGN.md

 ### Deletion Safety and Flexibility

-To facilitate creating checks for usage dependencies between resources in a workspace and the landing zone.
+To facilitate deletion safety, checks may be implemented to detect usage dependencies between resources in a workspace and the landing zone.
 These checks are implemented as DeleteRules.
 These rules are applied to each resource, and all must pass before starting the delete process.

 A rule implements: